kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 As I have a script which is run every 30 minutes anyway, I just integrated the call here:

-    # will check slaves for integrity and rsync -- triggered by /tmp/repl_cmp.trigger set by /path_to_your_script/mysql_repl_monitor.sh
+    # will check slaves for integrity and copy -- triggered by /tmp/repl_cmp.trigger set by /path_to_your_script/mysql_repl_monitor.sh
     /path_to_your_script/mysql_cmp.sh

 I think there is room for one improvement here.
 In case the next error occurs, I will have a closer look to the error message.
 If the error message tells me which table has problems, I could immediately take action on this table without checking all the others.
 To this end I have to see the error message because I have to extract the table name from that string.